uvarc/accord/docs/security.md

 ### Private Environment URLs

 When you request an ACCORD environment, a unique HTTPS endpoint is created for you and *can only be used by you*.
-That URL will look something like:
+For example:

     https://jupyter-notebook-1a2b3c4d5e-mst3k.uvarc.io/